E-commerce

 Where to look first

-Suggested frequency
+Indicative frequency

 Founder or leadership

-Overview, net sales, trend vs. previous period
+Overview, net sales, trend vs previous period

 Marketing

-Which channels and campaigns drive useful revenue?
+Which channels and campaigns are driving useful revenue?

 Channel reports, cost per acquisition if you track it outside Shopify